surciuoli/lambda-metatheory/README.md

-# Meta-theory of the Simply Typed Lambda Calculus
+# Meta-theory of the Simply-typed Lambda Calculus

 This project contains a framwork for the pure lambda calculus.
 Subsitution is based on Stoughton's approach of multiple substitutinos.